 Do not change the color of the promotional mark.

-Logos no longer being used must be discarded and replaced with current art in compliance with the visual identity guidelines.
+Logos no longer being used must be discarded and replaced with current art.

 The W must not be redrawn.